William Møller

-William Allin Møller (born 10 March 1998) is a retired Danish football player.
+William Allin Møller (born 10 March 1998) is a Danish retired football player.

 Club career

 He made his Danish Superliga debut for Esbjerg fB on 13 August 2018 in a game against SønderjyskE.
 He left Esbjerg at the end of the 2018/19 season.

 On 1 August 2019, Møller joined Danish 2nd Division club FC Sydvest 05.

 On 12 October 2020 he signed with fourth-tier German club Preußen Münster.
 After one season in Germany, 23-year old Møller announced his retirement on 8 June 2021, because he wanted to join the military.